bisht-100rav/Project-Car-Race-Game-/README.md

 PIXEL RACE : INFINITY
 ========================================================================================================================================

-Simple Car Race game made using Pycharm involving libraries Pygame.
+Simple Car Race game made using Pycharm with main library Pygame.
 Almost all the sprites were made using Photoshop pixel art.
 All photoshop files '.psd' are available inside the repository.